Bob Guccione: Other work

 Guccione gave Anna Wintour her first job as a fashion editor at his magazine Viva.
 He was an investor in the films Chinatown and The Day of the Locust.

 Personal life

 Family

-Guccione's British raised son, Bob Guccione Jr. (born 1955), was given editorship of Spin, but father and son soon fell out over editorial decisions, and Bob Jr. eventually found independent investors to continue financing the magazine.
+Guccione's British-raised son, Bob Guccione Jr. (born 1955), was given editorship of Spin, but father and son soon fell out over editorial decisions, and Bob Jr. eventually found independent investors to continue financing the magazine.
 They remained estranged for a long time, but reportedly reconciled before Guccione Sr.'s death in 2010.

 Marriages

-Guccione was married four times: he first married Lilyann Becker in his late teens.
-He married, secondly, to a British woman, Muriel Hudson, with whom he had four children.
+Guccione was married four times: he first married Lilyann Becker in his late teens and had one child.

+His second was to a British woman, Muriel Hudson, with whom he had four children.
 They divorced in 1979.

 His third marriage, in 1988, was to his long-time companion, Kathy Keeton, a native of South Africa.
 In 1997, Keeton died of complications from surgery to remedy an obstruction in her digestive tract after a long battle with cancer.
 She was 58.
-In her last few months, Keeton befriended an ex-model named April Dawn Warren, and gossip maintained that Warren was Keeton's hand-picked successor.
-After a long engagement, he and Warren wed in 2006 and they remained together until his death.
-Guccione continued to list Keeton on the Penthouse masthead posthumously as president, but later added Warren to the masthead after she had spent ten years as creative director of the magazine.
-Warren and Guccione were working on a book of reminiscences, Good to Know, until shortly before his death in 2010, at age 79.
-He died with Warren at his side.